 In addition to data throughput, these are some additional points of consideration:

 - Xsens MT Manager, the graphical user interface of the MT Software Suite, requests configuration data from the MTi, which is several hundreds of bytes.
 The combination of longer cables, a low baud rate and/or high data rate may block the configuration data, which can cause a time out in MT Manager.
 To make a connection, use USB to connect to MT Manager and set the MTi to a lower output data rate.
 Then connect the MTi via the long cable; the configuration data gets retrieved.
 Now increase the data rate.
 This works, since the configuration data is only retrieved from the device when first connected to MT Manager.
 Note that this workaround is only necessary when working with long cables.

-- Longer cables can be a problem, when voltage needs to be applied to the MTi via that cable.
-The MTi's require >4.5V, but preferably >5V.
-A 10 meter copper cable with AWG28 conductors results in a voltage drop of more than 10%.
-It is possible to apply a high voltage at the far end of the cable (near the host): the MTi accepts voltages of 4.5-34V.
-Another possibility is to provide voltage at the MTi-side, so that the cable is only used for communication.
+- The use of long cables can also lead to power supply issues.
+Most MTi's require a minimum supply voltage of 4.5 V, but preferably more than 5 V. As an example, a 10 meter copper cable with AWG28 conductors already results in a voltage drop of more than 10%.
+It is possible to apply a high voltage at the far end of the cable (near the host): Depending on the MTi model, it can support supply voltages of up to 34 V. Another option is to provide power at the MTi-side, so that the cable is only used for communication.